Eshku/Indirect/README.md

 While the primary goal is safety, the command buffer is also designed for high performance through several key features:

 1.  **Automatic Sorting**: Commands are not executed in the order they are recorded.
 Instead, they are automatically sorted to ensure a logical and safe sequence: all destructions happen first, then all modifications (adding/removing components), and finally all creations.
 This prevents errors like trying to modify an entity that has already been destroyed in the same frame.
-You can influence this order using a `layer` parameter in most command functions for more advanced control.
+Order can be influenced by using a `layer` parameter in most command functions for more advanced control.

-2.  **Command Consolidation**: If you record a command to add a component and later record a command to remove it from the same entity within the same frame, the buffer cancels them out.
+2.  **Command Consolidation**: If a command recorded to add a component and later record a command to remove it from the same entity within the same frame, the buffer cancels them out.
 Similarly, creating and then immediately destroying an entity results in no work being done.
 This reduces unnecessary operations.

 3.  **Batched Operations**: To maximize performance, buffer groups similar operations together.
 Instead of moving entities between archetypes one by one, it identifies all entities that need the same structural change and moves them all at once in a large, cache-friendly batch.
 The same principle applies to creating and destroying entities.